popoway/project-clover/README.md

 Everything you need to host this app on your server is any server with PHP installed, plus SQLite extension support.
 The app consists of a few php files, a sqlite3 database, and static assets.
 You can download the latest distribution files from the [release page](https://github.com/popoway/project-clover/releases).

+## Compatibility

+The app should be running functionally on the latest 3 stable versions of Safari and Chrome.

 ## TODO
 [TODO](https://github.com/popoway/project-clover/wiki/TODO)